First Job or New Job? What You Need to Know About Employment Standards

 The minimum wage in Alberta is

-- $406 a week for many salespersons, land agents and other specified professionals
+- $486 a week for many salespersons, including land agents and certain professionals

 Many employers pay more than minimum wage.
 Your employer can pay you in cash, by cheque or by direct deposit (putting payment directly into your back account).